 In California, students that do not have a high school or GED diploma must be at least 18 years of age to get admitted into college.
 Generally, applicants are required to take and score sufficiently on a college entrance exam and/or take remedial courses so the educational institution can determine which courses the students may complete successfully.

 Then there’s the Ability to Benefit (ATB) option.
 More and more colleges are no longer requiring applicants to hold a high school or GED diploma for admission.
-This allows students to become a GED graduate while attending college courses.
+This allows students to become GED graduates while attending college courses.
 Check out also this post about -> GED students taking the SAT college entrance exam.

-Though the related documents are issued by parents or a guardian instead of a school administrator, the U.S. Department of Education recognizes these documents as equivalent to traditional diplomas and so do most public and private schools.
+Though the related documents are issued by parents or a guardian instead of school administrators, the U.S. Department of Education recognizes these documents as equivalent to traditional diplomas, and so do most public and private schools.

-Students wishing to go to college but did not complete the credits needed for a regular high school diploma or who dropped out of school have another great option: Adult High School.
+Students wishing to go to college but did not complete the credits needed for a regular high school diploma or who left school without a diploma have another great option: Adult High School.

 Many community colleges and public school systems offer adult education for students to earn an Adult High School Diploma.
-So individuals who dropped out of high school still have the chance to earn the credits that they missed in high school.
+So individuals who quit high school prematurely still have the chance to earn the credits that they missed in high school.